-As an ecospiritualist, he dreams of a perfect and balanced life in a harmonised whole.
-"The Progress to Knowledge-God, Man and Nature" begins with a translated quote from the Swetaswara Upanishad, verse 10, "This whole world is filled with beings who are his members" (Sri Aurobindo: 682, SABCL, vol.19).
-To accomplish this feeling, one has to grow into an expanded being, and he suggests three ways: "self-enlargement," "self-fulfilment", and "self-evolution" (ibid 684).
+As an ecospiritualist, he dreams of a perfect and balanced life in a harmonised whole. "the Progress to Knowledge-God, Man and Nature", begins with a translated quote from the Swetaswara Upanishd, verse 10, "This whole world is filled with beings who are his members" (Sri Aurobindo: 682, SABCL-19).
+In order to accomplish this feeling, one has to grow into a larger being and he suggests three ways: "self-enlargement", "self-fulfilment", and "self-evolution" (ibid 684).
 As a pragmatic thinker, he knows that it is possible when one exceeds ego.
-He is also aware that humans, as individuals, require a sense of ego to some point to affirm and distinguish their personality.
-All our manifold efforts in society, art, ethics, science, and religion are necessary to know ourselves and strengthen our foundation.
-As an individual, one has to perceive, experience, and express the many branching knowledge on the earth to move deeper in one's realisation of the Infinite cosmos and its endless and dynamic energy.
-The primary egoistic development often exemplifies sin, violence, and crudity, which Sri Aurobindo explains as "an evil or error of Nature" (ibid 692).
-If one can identify one's weaknesses, it becomes easy for the person to disengage the self from the influence of the lower subconscient.
-When we are overpowered by the collective or the mass sentiment, we express the emotions of the lower subconscient, which are destructive and hamper the growth of the individual consciousness.
-A little later, in the same chapter, he explains the problems of the lower subconscient:
+He is also aware that human being, as an individual, requires ego-sense to some point as to affirm and to distinguish his / her personality.
+All our manifold efforts in society, art, ethics, science and religion are a necessity to know ourselves and make our foundation strong.
+As an individual, one has to perceive, experience, and express the many branching knowledges on the earth so that one can move deeper in one's realisation of the Infinite cosmos and its perpetual and dynamic energy.
+The primary egoistic development often exemplifies sin, violence and crudity, which Sri Aurobindo explains as "an evil or error of Nature" (ibid 692).
+If one can identify one's weaknesses, it becomes easy for the person to disengage the self from the influence of the lower subconscinet.
+When we are overpowered by the collective or the mass-sentiment, we express the emotions of the lower subconscinet, which are destructive and hamper the growth of the individual consciousness.
+A litte later, in the same chapter, he explains the problems of the lower subconscient: